Our Mission, Vision and Background

 Who Are We?

-The Learning Disabilities Association of Halton (LDAH) is a charitable, non-profit organization which has been providing information, support and programs to the Region of Halton for more than 45 years.
+The Learning Disabilities Association of Halton (LDAH) is a charitable, non-profit organization which has been providing information, support and programs to the Region of Halton for over 50 years.
 We are the only Halton association that responds to the exclusive needs of those with Learning Disabilities and are affiliated with our provincial organization.
 We do not receive government funding, and are responsible for obtaining our own funding in order to sustain our operations.

 Our Mission: To provide leadership in Learning Disabilities’ advocacy, education and services; and to advance the full participation of children, youth and adults with Learning Disabilities in today’s society.